luigifvr/calo_dreamer/README.md

 n\_con			| Number of conditions
-width\_noise		| Noise width used for the noise injection val\_frac		| Fraction of events used for validation transforms		| Pre-processing steps defined as an ordered dictionary lr			| learning rate max\_lr			| Maximum learning rate for OneCycleLR scheduling batch\_size		| batch size
+width\_noise		| Noise width used for the noise injection val\_frac		| Fraction of events used for validation transforms		| Pre-processing steps defined as an ordered dictionary (see transforms.py for more details) lr			| learning rate max\_lr			| Maximum learning rate for OneCycleLR scheduling batch\_size		| batch size